nelsonmonteiro/bank/README.md

 Authorization: Token fd5104f5741bc8ca17e33f27c0f8f9982ac6bffb

-To access to your token, login at http://127.0.0.1:8000/ after setting up the project localy and have created a superuser.
+To access to your token, login at http://127.0.0.1:8000/ after setting up the project locally and have created a superuser.

 ### GET /api/loans